GIPdA/MemoAladin/README.md

 Source code contains a recorded dive log (straight from an Aladin) I used for tests, might be useful for someone...

-If you are interested by acquiring a ready-made interface, contact me.
+If you would like to acquire a ready-made interface, contact me and we'll see what's possible.